 - Using a split is not ideal or possible

 Surgical treatments may include tightening the tendon, using tendon grafts, or fusing the joint straight.
 Pins, wires, or small screws may be used to aid healing.

-If you have a new injury that led to mallet finger or you have been coping with the symptoms of mallet finger for years, make an appointment to see our hand surgeon in West Bloomfield, Howell, St. Clair Shores, or Macomb.
+If you have a new finger injury or have been coping with the symptoms of mallet finger for years, make an appointment to see our hand surgeon in West Bloomfield, Howell, Warren, or Macomb.
 Dr. Avery Arora can help determine the right treatment options for you.